Decoupling the short- and long-term behavior of stochastic volatility: Application to volatility forecasting

-As discussed in Section \ref{sec:data}, the \mikkell{the \mikkol{pre-averaged} estimate $BV^{\Delta*}$}\mikko{, our FO,} is a noisy estimate of \mikko{integrated variance}, but \cite{patton11} shows that the MSE and QLIKE loss functions still yield consistent rankings of the forecasting models \mikko{even for integrated variance, in spite of the noisy estimates used to evaluate the loss functions}.
-We calculate MSE, QLIKE, and also the \mikko{\emph{model confidence set}} (MCS) of \cite{MCS}, which is a procedure to \mikko{construct a} ``set of best models" \mikko{with a certain probability}, as measured by the specific loss function in question\mikko{, that avoids the problems that arise from doing multiple comparisons by pairwise tests}. \mikko{For instance}, \mikko{the \emph{best} model is contained in the $90\%$ MCS --- when understood as a random set --- with $90\%$ probability.} In the tables below, \mikko{the} models included in the MCS are denoted by \mikkof{grey background}; the dark grey color corresponds to models in the $75\%$ MCS, while the light grey color corresponds to models in the $90\%$ MCS.
-The model \mikkof{that minimizes the} loss is given in bold.
+As discussed in Section \ref{sec:empirical}, the the pre-averaged estimate $BV^{\Delta*}$, our FO, is a noisy estimate of integrated variance, but \cite{patton11} shows that the MSE and QLIKE loss functions still yield consistent rankings of the forecasting models even for integrated variance, in spite of the noisy estimates used to evaluate the loss functions.
+We calculate MSE, QLIKE, and also the \emph{model confidence set} (MCS) of \cite{MCS}, which is a procedure to construct a ``set of best models" with a certain probability, as measured by the specific loss function in question, \mikkolll{avoiding} the problems that arise from doing multiple comparisons by pairwise tests.
+For instance, the \emph{best} model is contained in the $90\%$ MCS --- when understood as a random set --- with $90\%$ probability.

-\mikkelll{We set up our forecasting experiment so that it is realistic and mirrors the situation a practitioner would face if \mikkol{they} were to forecast intraday volatility}.
-At \mikko{time} $t$, we use \mikko{only the data observed so far} to estimate the models \mikko{and} forecast $h$ \mikko{steps} ahead\mikko{,} for $h = 1, 2, 5, 10, 20$.
-We then move one \mikko{step} forward in time, to $t+\Delta$, re-estimate the models\mikkoll{, to allow for time variation in the parameters,} and \mikko{compute new forecasts} $h$ \mikko{steps} ahead. \mikkoll{In re-estimation, we used a rolling window of 200 observations.
-While this window length is somewhat arbitrary, brief experimentation with other window lengths suggested that our results are not particularly dependent on this choice.}
+We set up our forecasting experiment so that it is realistic and mirrors the situation a practitioner would face if they were to forecast intraday volatility.
+At time $t$, we use only the data observed so far to estimate the models and forecast $h$ steps ahead, for $h = 1, 2, 5, 10, 20$.
+We then move one step forward in time, to $t+\Delta$, re-estimate the models, to allow for time variation in the parameters, and compute new forecasts $h$ steps ahead.
+In re-estimation, we used a rolling window of 200 observations.
+While this window length is somewhat arbitrary, brief experimentation with other window lengths \mikkolll{suggests} that our results are not particularly dependent on this choice.
+We note that, since this forecasting exercise entails that the parameters of the various models need to be re-estimated many times, we found it infeasible to use the NLLS estimator of $\alpha$ here, and we therefore use the OLS estimator instead.
+As shown in Table \ref{tab:estBoth}, these two estimators often yield similar estimates when applied to this data set, so we expect the OLS estimator to be adequate for the purposes of this forecasting exercise.